josueguido/josueguido/README.md

 - 🔭 I’m currently working on [PayScinc App]

-- 🌱 I’m currently learning **Goland, AWS**
+- 🌱 I’m currently learning **Go, AWS**

 - 💬 Ask me about **Backend**

 - 📫 How to reach me **josuguido@gmail.com**

-📄 Conoce mis experiencias:
-Apasionado por la tecnología y el desarrollo de software, me especializo en la creación de soluciones web escalables y de alto rendimiento.
-Mi enfoque combina una sólida base en desarrollo frontend y backend con una integración estratégica de tecnologías cloud.

-🛠 Habilidades Técnicas
-Frontend:
+📄 Learn more about my experiences:
+Passionate about technology and software development, I specialize in creating **scalable and high-performance web solutions**.
+My approach integrates a strong foundation in **frontend and backend development**, combined with a strategic application of **Cloud & DevOps** technologies.

+## 🛠️ Technical Skills

+### Frontend
-Angular, React, JavaScript, TypeScript
+- Angular, React, JavaScript, TypeScript
-HTML, CSS, Bootstrap, Tailwind CSS
+- HTML, CSS, Bootstrap, Tailwind CSS
-Optimización de UI/UX y diseño responsivo

-Backend:
+- UI/UX optimization and responsive design

+### Backend
-Node.js con Express
+- Node.js with Express
-PostgreSQL, Aurora (AWS)
+- PostgreSQL, Aurora (AWS)
-Desarrollo y gestión de APIs con API Gateway
-Pruebas unitarias con Jest
+- API development and management with API Gateway
+- Unit testing with Jest

-Cloud & DevOps:
+### Cloud & DevOps
-AWS Lambda para arquitecturas serverless
+- AWS Lambda for serverless architectures
-Amazon S3 para almacenamiento escalable
+- Amazon S3 for scalable storage
-Kubernetes para la orquestación de contenedores Infraestructura optimizada para aplicaciones de alto rendimiento

-Enfoque & Filosofía
-Soy un firme creyente en la mejora continua, la escalabilidad y la optimización del código.
-Me encanta colaborar en equipos de desarrollo, enfrentar desafíos técnicos y seguir aprendiendo nuevas tecnologías.

-📌 Siempre en busca de nuevas oportunidades y retos en el mundo del desarrollo fullstack.
+- Kubernetes for container orchestration
+- Optimized infrastructure for high-performance applications

+---

+## 🎯 Approach & Philosophy

+I firmly believe in **continuous improvement**, **scalability**, and **code optimization**.
+I enjoy collaborating on development teams, solving technical challenges, and continuously learning new technologies.

+---

+## 📌 Career Objective

+Always seeking **new opportunities and challenges** in the **Full Stack development** world, especially in environments that value technical quality, constant learning, and teamwork.

+---

 <h3 align="left">Connect with me:</h3>
 <p align="left">